mestachs/archeo4j/README.md

 ## How ?

+Archeo4j will parse the bytecode of your java artifacts and create a catalog, that you can query.

   - put all your artifacts (wars, jars) in a directory
   - archeo4j will process wars, bundled jars, classes and will create a catalog
   - create a small java program or groovy script to answer your questions